Guide to applying:

 Using this Guide

-Use this step by step guide to find out everything you need to make an application.
+Use this step by step guide to find out everything you need to make an application (please note all links on this page open in a pop-up window).
 Click 'next' to move onto the next step or click on the guided links across the top.
 At each step we provide you with useful information and easy access to relevant content elsewhere on the website.
 Once you have completed the guide you should have enough information to know whether to make an application.

 Printing the guide